FAQ

 What happens if AGLedger LLC dissolves?

 Your software keeps running.
-You hold a perpetual license, your data lives in your PostgreSQL database, and AGLedger makes zero outbound connections in Standalone mode — there is no kill switch, no phone-home, no dependency on us being in business.
+The license is perpetual, your data lives in your PostgreSQL database, and AGLedger makes zero outbound connections by default — no kill switch, no phone-home, no dependency on AGLedger LLC being in business.
 Licenses are validated locally with Ed25519 signatures.
-Security fixes are always free while we operate, and your chain remains cryptographically verifiable with standard tooling regardless of whether AGLedger LLC exists.
+Security fixes are always free while AGLedger LLC operates, and the chain remains cryptographically verifiable with standard tooling (cosign, any RFC 9052 / RFC 9162 implementation) regardless of whether AGLedger LLC exists.
 Enterprise licensees have source access for exactly this reason.

 Is AGLedger open source?

 No. AGLedger is proprietary software.
 The SDKs are source-visible (published on npm and PyPI).
 Enterprise licensees get source access for security and compliance review.
-The AOAP™ specification is available to licensees; public publication under an open license is under evaluation.
+AGLedger implements published IETF standards (COSE_Sign1 per RFC 9052, CBOR per RFC 8949, CT Merkle proofs per RFC 9162, SCITT architecture per draft-ietf-scitt-architecture-22, SCRAPI per draft-ietf-scitt-scrapi-09); interop with stock standards tooling is by design.